chilli007123/Dissertation/Proposal.md

+---
-# To what extent can Windows Defender detect malicious code where evasion techniques are used?
+title: To what extent can Windows Defender detect malicious code where evasion techniques are used?

-Student: Charles Graham
+author: Charles Graham
-Supervisor: Dr Daniel Goldsmith
+# Ignore suprevisor for the moment
+titlepage: true
+disable-header-and-footer: true

+bibliography: references.bib
+reference-section-title: References
+citation-style: apa
+---

-## Project Topic:
+## project Topic:

 Within the cyber world there is a constant battle between virus and antivirus software.
 Due to computers evolving at an exponential rate, so are the techniques of virus development and mitigation.
 I want to understand the extent to which the stock antivirus system Windows Defender is able to prevent malicious executables from being run on a stock windows machine.